 Launched June 16, 1938 as Kinryu Maru.
 Completed August 31, 1938 and the next day requisitioned by the Imperial Japanese Navy (IJN).
 Assigned to the Kure Naval District with Captain Kusakawa Kiyoshi as supervisor.

-On September 5, 1941 at Kure Iron Works at Kure, converted into an armed merchant ship and Captain Seizo Yamada assumes command.
+On September 5, 1941 at Kure Iron Works at Kure converted into an armed merchant ship with Captain Seizo Yamada in command.

 On August 25, 1942 during the Battle of the Eastern Solomons (Second Battle of the Solomon Sea) damaged by U. S. aircraft from Henderson Field roughly 40 miles northeast of Santa Isabel Island.
 Afterwards, Mutsuki went along side to rescue the crew but was bombed by four B-17 Flying Fortresses and hit.
 Before sinking, Mutsuki fired a torpedo at burning Kinryu Maru sinking her at roughly Lat 7-47S, Long 160-13E.

 Afterwards, Yayoi rescues survivors including Captain Yamada.

 We Who are About to Die: The Story of John Lerew page 194 - 197

 Are you a relative or associated with any person mentioned?